camwestwood/xapi/recipes/vle/assignment-submitted.md

 ```

 ### Result
 The Result entity describes the completion of a learning activity.
+The result entity is to be deprecated in assignment submitted statements from version Jisc Profile 1.1

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Data type</th></tr>